kxz167/csds373-l4-ros_bags/README.md

     - README.md

 ### Important Notes:
-- Bag Files:
-    - In order to prevent tracking GB+ size files, all bags have been ignored.
-This lab worked with the short and basic bags, but any bag from the provided Google Drive can be used if placed in the bags directory.
 - Launch files:
     - While the assignment called for modifications to the previous lab package, Dr Lee has mentioned that making a copy of the primary launch file and making the edits within this package was satisfactory. `navvis_descriptions_link.launch` represents the modified launch file from previous laboratories and provides a modular link into past packages without modifying them.
 - RVIZ Visualization: